-QUALITY INDICATOR: Respect and Rights Not observed Yes No 1 Do the CCU staff regularly keep the custodies informed of any progress of their court case and the process for liberation or transfer to a prison, including timescales? х 2 When asked at any time were custodies able to confirm that they are aware of the progress of their court case? х 3 Are solicitors meeting rooms adequate and provide confidentiality whilst being easily monitored by staff? Х 4 Did all sensitive conversations take place in a location away from the hearing of others.
-This includes assessing risk at the point of admission to the CCU? х 5 Do staff ensure all custodies rights to confidentiality are in place? Х 6 Do staff ensure all custodies rights to statutory protection are in place if required due to offence types or potential enemies? х In summary, the use of disrespectful language or behaviour is not tolerated from staff or those in custody, are relationships between staff and custodies respectful?
-Free text The interview rooms used by visitors was not sound proofe staff were able to hear clearly any conversations. ed, therefore custo dy Recommendations/Advisories/Good Practice
+QUALITY INDICATOR: Respect and Rights Not observed Yes No 1 Do the CCU staff regularly keep the custodies informed of any progress of their court case and the process for liberation or transfer to a prison, including timescales? х 2 When asked at any time were custodies able to confirm that they are aware of the progress of their court case? х 3 Are solicitors meeting rooms adequate and provide confidentiality whilst being easily monitored by staff? х 4 Did all sensitive conversations take place in a location away from the hearing of others.
+This includes assessing risk at the point of admission to the CCU? Х 5 Do staff ensure all custodies rights to confidentiality are in place? х 6 Do staff ensure all custodies rights to statutory protection are in place if required due to offence types or potential enemies? х In summary, the use of disrespectful language or behaviour is not tolerated from staff or those in custody, are relationships between staff and custodies respectful? Х Free text l The CCU was very small and although not tested, it would custodies would hear others being interviewed by CCU sta ely tha ıt Recommendations/Advisories/Good Practice

-Quality Indicator - COMPLAINTS Not observed Yes No 1 Are complaint forms readily available for custodies? Х 2 Are notices visible explaining how to complain and to whom and is this information readily available to those where English is not their first language? х 3 Does the CCU ensure that there is an effective system to record in writing, respond to and address custody complaints? х 4 Have complaints from the previous 12 months been reviewed? х In summary, does the complaints process work well? х Free text 1 Recommendations/Advisories/Good Practice
+Quality Indicator - COMPLAINTS Not observed Yes No 1 Are complaint forms readily available for custodies?
+X 2 Are notices visible explaining how to complain and to whom and is this information readily available to those where English is not their first language? Х 3 Does the CCU ensure that there is an effective system to record in writing, respond to and address custody complaints? Х 4 Have complaints from the previous 12 months been reviewed? Х In summary, does the complaints process work well? Х Free text There was no notice informing custodies of how to compla in.
+Recommendations/Advisories/Good Practice Advisory notice: GEOAmey should ensure that there is information on the walls or notice boards informing custodies how to make a complaint.